4d/docs/docs/Backup/backup.md

 ### Manual backup

 1. Select the **Backup...** command in the 4D **File** menu.
 The backup window appears:
 ![](assets/en/Backup/backup01.png)
 You can see the location of the backup folder using the pop-up menu next to the "Backup destination" area.
 This location is set on the **Backup/Configuration** page of the Database Settings.

-OR

-1. Open the [Maintenance and Security Center](MSC/overview.md) of 4D and display the [Backup page](MSC/backup.md).
+- You can also open the [Maintenance and Security Center](MSC/overview.md) of 4D and display the [Backup page](MSC/backup.md).

 The **Database properties...** button causes the Backup/Configuration page of the Database Settings to be displayed.